pate87/telegram-clone/README.md

 Next steps are
 - should work with other wallet connection functions as written in the test chat
 - send and receive messages from and to other real wallets

+### Try out - test
+- Create a copy of xmtp quickstart react app

+## Phase 3
+- Create contexts folder
+- Copy WalletContext into contexts folder

+- It looks that the wallet 0x79...41E2 receives the messages which come from 0x4e...60E8 but not the other way around.

+- Also The dApp works in the Vivaldi browser with "Read Messages" btn however in the Brave browser the btn "Read Messages" is missing

+- Furthermore the dApp currently works kinda like a light swichter.

+### TODO
+- Look futher into React and the "quick-start-react" dApp from XMTP